 Great.
 So, I’ve heard over the past 25 years from family lawyers that there’s a significant amount that they don’t get to collect on their billing.
 I’ve heard 20, 25, 30% that their bills go unpaid and you’re in the business of helping attorneys track, invoice, and collect from their clients.
 Do you have any statistics on what is being collected or not being collected?

-Scott Clasen: Well, yeah, it is very interesting, and I think somewhat surprising the volume of invoices that go out by lawyers and family lawyers are really probably no different from other practice areas in the amount that is not collected.
+Scott: It is very interesting, and I think somewhat surprising, the volume of invoices that go out by lawyers – and family lawyers are really no different from other practice areas in the amount that is not collected.

 Right, absolutely.
 Well, I know having worked with family lawyers as you have that the focus of their day and their business is to take care of their clients, deal with the courts, deal with emergencies it doesn’t surprise me that they don’t have a really good handle on it which is why you and I are talking today to help them give some insights as to how they can get a better handle on it.
 You’ve worked with many firms what would you say their procedures were before they started working with TimeSolv?
 What did they have in place before they adopted the TimeSolv solution to manage the situation?